Thursday, 21 April 2016

 Octagonal gul, 'Mistery Play', Eagle group kapunuk, Ashgabat National Museum, tcoletribalrugs photocourtesy

-Temirjin gul, tcoletribalrugs photo courtesy
+Temirjin gul, tcoletribalrugs.com photo courtesy

 Sassanian silk, 7th